comp110-lytle/comp110/site/exercises/linked-list-utils.md

 In these exercises you will implement a few algorithms to process a singly-linked list data structure.

-Recall in the lectures on 11/11 and 11/13, we were modifying and writing methods for the `Node` class.
-In this exercise, you will not be creating new methods, but rather, functions that take in or return `Node` objects.
-To create functions in the same `linked_list.py` file, make sure you are outside of the body of the class definition.
+Recall in the lectures on 11/11 and 11/13, we were writing methods and functions for the `Node` class.
+In this exercise, you will not be creating functions that take in and/or return `Node` objects.
+Create a new folder in your `exercises` folder called `ex08`.
+Then, copy your `cl/linked_list.py` module from class and paste it into your `ex08` folder.
 You must use **recursive function calls** to implement the functions below.
 If you use loops, your work for that function will be disqualified.

 ## `value_at`